choam2426/letsbuildacompiler-kor/TUTORIAL.md

-As things stand now, it's difficult to emit tight code because we don't know what's ahead - and we can't just peek without emitting code or doing some sort of backpatching.
+As things stand now, it's difficult to emit tight code because we don't know what's ahead - and we can't just peek without emitting code or doing some sort of back-patching.
 For example, when we emit arguments for calls, we have to make space for each ref argument on the stack separately.
 It's difficult to count arguments ahead of time and emit a single stack size increase because parsing arguments also emits the code for them.